 Cubic is a small, well-run provider of defense, security, and transportation systems.
 The security and transportation units, in particular, play into evolving government priorities.
 Increasing urbanization and traffic to energy efficiency and intermodal mass transit, make Cubic's transportation fare offerings a strong long-term growth catalyst.
 Anti-terrorism and intelligence efforts drive demand for security services.
 Cubic does face risk from government spending cuts, with over 95% of sales from governments.
 This makes future growth hard to predict, and investors should leave a large margin of safety to the $59 sell early target.

 Other MagicDiligence Content

-Steve owns CUB.
+Steve does not own CUB.

 Joel Greenblatt and MagicFormulaInvesting.com are not associated in any way with this website.
 Neither Mr. Greenblatt or MagicFormulaInvesting.com endorse this website's investment opinions, strategy, or products.
 Investment recommendations on this website are not chosen by Mr. Greenblatt, nor are they based on Mr. Greenblatt's proprietary investment model, and are not chosen by MagicFormulaInvesting.com.
 Magic Formula® is a registered trademark of MagicFormulaInvesting.com, which has no connection to this website.
 The information on this website is for informational purposes only and solely represents the views and opinions of the author.
 No warranty is provided or implied as to the accuracy, completeness, or timeliness of this information.
 This information may not be construed as investment advice of any kind, nor can it be relied upon as the basis for stock trades.
 Alexander Online Properties LLC, the proprietor of this website, is not responsible in any way for losses or damages resulting from the use of this information.
 Alexander Online Properties LLC is not a registered investment advisor.
 All logos are trademarked properties of their respective companies.